thirdreplicator/raku-orm/README.md

 # Raku-ORM

 A promise-based ORM for Riak in Node.js using the [raku](https://github.com/thirdreplicator/raku) package as the underlying Riak client.
+The current version supports habtm and has-many/belongs-to, and has-one relationships with and without inverses.

 ## Features